Maxime-Cllt/DBMSCleaner/README.md

 ### 3. Configure the Connection

-Create a `config.json` FILE in the same directory as the compiled program with the following content:
+Create a file named `cleaner.json` in the same directory as the compiled program with the following content:

 ```json
 {